 Don't forget the sunscreen.
 Even in the fall, the sun can get strong on the farm.

 If possible, leave the stroller home.
 While the lanes in the maze are wide enough to accommodate most strollers, it is natural farmland with divots and grooves and it's tough to push most carriages through.
-Pack the Ergo instead.
+Pack your carrier instead.

 Let the kids lead the way.
 It's fun for them (even if it takes a little—OK, maybe a lot—longer).